-When you adopt The Architect 401(k) Solution, we become the Plan Fiduciary and most importantly, a full 3(16) Plan Administrator, as outlined under ERISA—transferring significant risk and responsibility to us to manage the day-to-day operations of offering and running a quality retirement plan for your employees.
+When you adopt The Architect 401(k) Solution, we become the Plan Fiduciary and most importantly, a full 3(16) Plan Administrator, as outlined under ERISA—transferring responsibility to us to manage the day-to-day operations of offering and running a quality retirement plan for your employees.

 As an adopting Employer, you will receive all the extensive and comprehensive benefits offered by a state-of-the-art, low-cost retirement plan for your employees.
-You will avoid all the headaches and hassles of administration and oversight, as well as reduce the risk of sponsoring your own plan.
+You will avoid all the headaches and hassles of administration and oversight.

 The Architect 401(k) Solution takes over the day-to-day operations of your plan, as it relates to enrollments, notifications, administration and documentation, leaving more time for you and key employees to focus on business at hand.

 As the Plan Administrator of The Architect 401(k) Solution, we will be completing and filing the IRS Form 5500, with your authorization.
 We monitor all the administrative functions, as well as provide service for plan provisions, such as loans, distributions, vesting, terminations and hardship withdrawals.
 We also make sure all employee notices are sent out, including Safe Harbor Notices, RMDs, Summary Plan Descriptions, Summary Annual Reports, and the new Annual Fee Disclosure with Benchmarking Notices.

 Managing a retirement plan is no easy task, so allow us to simplify the process, operate with transparency and reduce the burden, while producing greater returns to address the following concerns:

 - What if the Department of Labor comes knocking on my door?